kartikbansal13/deepleak/readme.md

 - **Automated Compute Infrastructure**: GitHub Actions (Cron Scheduler)
 - **LLM Orchestration**: Google Gemini Pro LLM Engine
 - **Storage Strategy**: Git-backed Flat-File Versioned Vector Alternative (JSON)

+## Implementation Details

+The project's automated data pipeline bypasses the need for traditional, expensive cloud infrastructure (like dedicated servers or cloud databases) by creatively using modern developer tools and an optimized AI context window.

+## Technical Highlights & Engineering Decisions

+*   **Automated Serverless Pipeline:** Uses **GitHub Actions** to run the scraper on a daily schedule.
+This separates the data collection from the web hosting, meaning the app stays live 24/7 without needing a paid background server.
+*   **Git-Backed Data Storage:** Instead of paying for a complex SQL or NoSQL database, the system saves all translated intelligence into a simple **JSON data store** directly in the GitHub repository.
+The automated bot commits the updates daily, eliminating database maintenance entirely.
+*   **In-Context RAG (Retrieval-Augmented Generation):** Rather than setting up an expensive Vector Database, the system leverages the massive 1-million token context window of **Gemini 2.5 Flash**.
+The entire JSON database is injected directly into the prompt, allowing the chatbot to answer user questions instantly .
+*   **Fault-Tolerant Scraping:** Built with defensive error-handling.
+If the targeted university websites block the scraper with a firewall, the pipeline catches the error gracefully and automatically loads built-in backup data.